Features

 crabbox status --id <lease> --network tailscale is the fastest way to test tailnet reachability after lease creation.

-Crabbox runs SSH on a non-standard port by default to keep noise out of the provider firewall logs:
+Crabbox runs SSH on a non-standard port by default to keep noise out of provider firewall logs:

 ssh: